 Those who struggle with severe hoarding tendencies or major disorganised traits, may need help.
 Be that friend who encourages.
 Be that friend who shows up.

 Main lessons I learned since starting my journey:

 - The job is never done until it’s done

-- Help is essential – it’s OKAY to ask for help
+- It’s OKAY to ask for help

-- Accountability is essential
+- Accountability and self-control when shopping is essential

 If you want to clean your home and declutter, I have created a guide to get you started.
 Cleaning doesn’t have to be laborious.
 Break it up into small tasks.
 Effort goes a long way!
 It’s worth it, I promise you!

 Please feel free to contact me if you have any questions, or leave a comment below!